canata09/E-Commerce-Woo-Plugin-WordPress/README.md

 ## Installation

 To customize the layout of a specific WooCommerce page in your theme, you can override the WooCommerce template files in your theme.
+[Folders Dir Docs](docs/THEME_DIR.MD).
 Here's the step-by-step pseudocode:

 1. **Installation:** Identify the WooCommerce template file that corresponds to the page you want to customize.
 These files are located in the `wp-content/plugins/woocommerce/templates` directory of your WordPress installation.
 2. **Activation:** Copy the template file to your theme's directory, maintaining the same directory structure.
 For example, if you're customizing the single product page, you would copy `wp-content/plugins/woocommerce/templates/single-product.php` to `wp-content/themes/your-theme/woocommerce/single-product.php`.